 - Strip the wax: Most yellow stains on commercial tile or VCT can be attributed to either the natural reaction of sunlight and vinyl over time or a discoloration of wax coating on top of the tile.
 For the latter, stripping the wax with a concentrated cleaner and automatic scrubber just might do the trick.

-It’s important to have professional janitorial air movers to truly get scuffs, stains and more off of floors.
+It’s important to have professional janitorial floor fans to truly get scuffs, stains and more off of floors.
 Business owners should have a regular floor cleaning and maintenance schedule, but regular professional cleaning may be needed to keep floors truly clean.

 2. How to Clean Commercial Vinyl Floors